Bryan De La Cruz Player Props: Marlins vs. Guardians

 Bryan De La Cruz At The Plate

-- De La Cruz is hitting .288 with a double, a home run and four walks.
+- De La Cruz is batting .328 with five doubles, two home runs and five walks.

-- Among the qualified hitters in baseball, his batting average ranks 49th, his on-base percentage ranks 98th, and he is 129th in the league in slugging.
+- He ranks 15th in batting average, 51st in on base percentage, and 45th in slugging among the qualifying hitters in MLB action.

-- De La Cruz will look to extend his seven-game hitting streak.
-He's batting .250 over the course of his last outings.
+- De La Cruz enters this game on a nine-game hitting streak.
+In his last games, he's hitting .381 with one homer.

-- He has homered in one of 17 games, and in 1.6% of his plate appearances.
+- He has gone deep in two of 19 games played this year, and in 2.7% of his plate appearances.

-- De La Cruz has driven in a run in three games this year (17.6%), including two games with multiple runs batted in.
+- In four games this year (21.1%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five games this year (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.